 This would usually lead to years of searching for causes and treatments, to no avail, thus fostering chronicity and central sensitization.
 Often resulting in a diagnosis of it’s all in your head or we can’t find anything; but a new focus on central sensitivity is perhaps a more workable diagnosis.

-This centralization of pain; where it actually becomes ingrained into the neural network in the brain after many years, is now the focus of new medications like Lyrica or Cymbalta, which are often prescribed for this.
+This centralization of pain; where it actually becomes ingrained into the neural network in the brain after many years, is now the focus of new medications like Lyrica or Cymbalta which are often prescribed for this, but can have effects on pain and even conditions like dropped head syndrome.
 We know there are many factors in chronic pain, understanding the consequences of centralization that perpetuates pain and the psycho-social factors that place limitations on quality of life that can be devastating, life altering, and cause much anxiety about the future.
 This also affects others we care about as well, especially when they seem to not understand because there is nothing specific at which to point regarding a firm diagnostic entity.

 This leads to the importance of a rapid diagnosis and response to treatments, in order to avoid promoting a chronic condition and the risks of central sensitization.
 It should not be an excuse to stop seeking solutions, have a diagnosis and some medications.
 If there is a specific pathological generator, it should be found.